devanshuThakar/Hierarchical-clustering-RBF-NN/README.md

 ## Radial Basis function

 A Radial Basis Function (RBF) neural network was used to solve a pattern classification problem.
-The total number all the patterns which the network learns to classify was approximately in the order of Giga.
+The total number all the patterns which the network learns to classify was approximately in the order of 10^9.